Copy to clipboard

 If you haven't already requested that BGP be added to your account you'll need to get that sorted before continuing with this guide - see more info about getting started here.

-Choose an IP to Broadcast¶
+Choose an IP or Subnet to Advertise¶

 Update Network Interface¶